 Facts and figures for the Velecta Paramount X:Q Onyx Blow Dryer:

 2. Elchim 3900 Hair Dryer

-The Elchim comes to us from Italy, and while it does not have the sleek look of the Velecta Paramount, its performance comes close to that of our top-ranked model for about $50 less.
+The Elchim comes to us from Italy, and while it does not have the sleek look of the Velecta Paramount, its performance comes close to that of our top-ranked model and is better value.